English "There is" and "There are"

 "There is" and "there are" are two very common constructions in English that are important to know.
-This unit looks at how and when to use these two expressions.
+This module looks at how and when to use these two expression.

 If we want to signify that something exists, existed, or has existed in some form or quantity, we use the phrase “There + be/have”, depending on in what tense we are speaking.

 There is some coffee in the lunch room.
 (Coffee was made and is currently in the lunchroom).

 There is a chance of rain this afternoon.
 (The chance of rain exists this afternoon)